 Walton Street car park will be open and stewarded for the performances.
 Parking will be free.

-There will be no food or drink vendors on site for the shows.

 Martin Green, Director of Hull 2017, said: “Following on from magical shows like Depart and Place des Anges, Epicycle will once again leave people stunned, spellbound and enchanted.

-“It is great to be able to bring one of Europe’s most stunning acrobatic productions not just to Hull, but also to West Park, which I doubt will have ever seen anything quite like this.”
+“It is great to be able to bring one of Europe’s most stunning acrobatic productions, not just to Hull, but also to West Park, which I doubt will have ever seen anything quite like this.”

 “The suspense of the aerial performances married with the dramatic staging produces something quite incredible, I can’t wait to see it.”